titusvnu/operating-system-security-audit-utility/README.md

 # Malware Simulation & System Information Extraction Tool

-## Project History

-This project was originally developed in **July 2022**, the summer after my freshman year of high school, fascinated with pushing the limits of malware behavior with Python.

-Although this early version reflects the learning curve of a beginner, this repository serves as a milestone in my journey—demonstrating both my initial creativity and my ongoing evolution in the Computer Science field.

 **Description:**
 This project simulates malware behavior by extracting sensitive information from a Windows system.
 It gathers system hardware details, browser data (Chrome and Microsoft Edge), WiFi network credentials, and even interfaces with Android devices via ADB. **This tool is provided for educational and research purposes only.**